Kidwelly

 Kidwelly (Cydweli) is a town and community in Carmarthenshire, southwest Wales, approximately 7 mi northwest of the most populous town in the county, Llanelli.
 At the 2021 census the community had a population of 3,689.

 It lies on the River Gwendraeth above Carmarthen Bay.
 The community includes Mynyddgarreg and Llangadog.

 History

-The earliest written form of the name, 'Cetgueli', is recorded by the monk, Nennius, writing in the 9th century.
-One theory is that the name means the land, territory, or kingdom of Cadwal.
-Another theory is that the name is the combination of the two words Cyd (joint) and Gweli (bed), referring to the town's position adjoining the confluence of the rivers Gwendraeth Fawr and Gwendraeth Fach.
-One local legend is that Cunedda invaded the area in the 5th century but was killed and buried at a hill now called Allt Cunedda, north of Kidwelly.
+Kidwelly either means "the land of Cadwal" or comes from the combination of the two words Cyd (joint) and Gweli (bed), referring to the town's position adjoining the confluence of the rivers Gwendraeth Fawr and Gwendraeth Fach.
+It is also sometimes linked to the name, 'Catguoloph' recorded by the monk, Nennius, writing in the 9th century.

+Another local legend is that Cunedda invaded the area in the 5th century but was killed and buried at a hill now called Allt Cunedda, north of Kidwelly.